Knagis/CommonMark.NET/README.md

 ## References

-This is a port of the reference implementation in C, available on [jgm/stdm repo] [2].
-The implementation keeps the same approach - the source is parsed into a syntax tree that can be used to add custom processing if the application needs it and then formatted into HTML.
+This library is based on a port of the reference implementation in C, available on [jgm/stdm repo] [2].
+It follows the same approach - the source is parsed into a syntax tree that can be used to add custom processing if the application needs it and then formatted into HTML.

 ## Running tests